MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 3. **InitialChainOwner**: This address is crucial as it denotes who initially owns and controls the chain.

-4. **MaxCodeSize**: This parameter sets the maximum size for smart contract bytecodes on the Orbit chain.
+4. **MaxCodeSize**: This parameter sets the maximum size for contract bytecodes on the Orbit chain.
 For comparison, the Ethereum mainnet has a limit of 24,576 Bytes.

 5. **MaxInitCodeSize**: Similar to `MaxCodeSize`, this parameter defines the maximum size for your Orbit chain's **initialization** code.
 The Ethereum mainnet limit is 49,152 Bytes for reference.